raspberrypilearning/push-button-stop-motion/worksheet.md

 # Push Button Stop Motion

-Make your own stop motion animation rig with a push button, using Python Picamera and GPIO.
+Make your own stop motion animation rig with a push button, using Python PiCamera and GPIO.

 You can use LEGO to animate a tower being built, figures acting out a scene, or anything else you can think of!